johnl-m/personal-site/content/pages/posts/vault-api.md

 ```

 #### Conclusion
-You don't want to use this solution exactly in a production environment because it's insecure, especially if anyone else has access to your server.
+You probably don't want to use this solution exactly in a production environment because it's insecure, especially if anyone else has access to your server.
+But for use locally, it should be fine, and avoids the possibility of accidentally committing credentials to source control.

 Questions?
 Feedback?
 Please open a GitHub issue [here](https://github.com/johnl-m/personal-site/issues)